Quick XPath Locators Cheat Sheet

 2. Functions

-XPath functions come in handy when we need to check the existence of elements or return elements based on their attributes, position, etc.
+XPath functions are used to check the existence of or return elements based on their attributes, positions, and other factors.

 Below are the most useful functions which can be used on day to day basis: